 The Executive Council Members include:

-President – As the Chief Executive Officer of the Chapter, the President is responsible for managing the Chapter in accordance with these bylaws, The National Society’s CORE requirements, and the laws of the State of Nebraska.
+President – As the Chief Executive Officer of the Chapter, the President is responsible for managing the Chapter in accordance with these bylaws, The International Association’s CARE requirements, and the laws of the State of Nebraska.
 The President presides at, and sets the agenda for, meetings of the Executive Board of Directors and membership meetings, except as noted in Article VII of these bylaws; and oversees the management of the Chapter.

 President-Elect – The President-Elect acts for the President in the President’s absence.
-The President-Elect serves as the chair of the Nominating Committee and facilities planning in preparation for term as President.
+The President-Elect serves as the chair of the Nominating Committee and facilitates planning in preparation for term as President.
 The President-Elect performs other duties as requested by the President.

 Past President – The Past President provides support to the current President and President-Elect.
-A key responsibility of the Past President is serving as liaison between the current Board and its membership as well as ATD National.
-The Past President is responsible for compiling and submitting the CORE documentation to the National office for the previous year’s term.
+A key responsibility of the Past President is serving as liaison between the current Board and its membership as well as ATD International.
+The Past President is responsible for compiling and submitting the CARE documentation to the International office for the previous year’s term.
 In conjunction with the Board of Directors, the Past President helps ensure stability from his/her Board of Directors to the next year’s Board by providing advice and support as needed.
 The Past President will also serve as a Development Coach and provide the Chapter’s Board members coaching to help them develop in their position.
 Successful performance is measured by coaching through position transitions, projects, and with succession planning.

 The responsibilities of the Executive Council include: addressing personnel issues within the Executive Board of Directors or the membership and meeting as needed.
 The Secretary will be present at Executive Council Board meetings to take minutes.
 Other Executive Board Members will be consulted according to the issue at hand.

-The Executive Board of Directors will consist of not less than ten (10) and not more than twelve (12) individuals elected from among Chapter members in good standing as specified in Article II of these bylaws.
+The Executive Board of Directors will consist of not less than six (6) and not more than eight (8) individuals elected from among Chapter members in good standing as specified in Article II of these bylaws.
 The Executive Board of Directors shall continue in office until successors are duly installed.
 The Executive Board of Directors include the following Vice Presidents: